What should I bring?

 Can I bring a full face mask?

-While full face masks are not banned, Dolphin Discoveries does not provide or encourage the use of full face masks.
+Dolphin Discoveries does not provide full face masks.
+In fact, we strongly discourage the use of them.
 While there have been no official reports published, there have been many incidents involving buildup of carbon dioxide that can cause the snorkeler to lose consciousness.
 Full face mask are also difficult to remove quickly in the event the snorkeler is feeling distressed.
 We strongly recommend thoroughly researching full face masks and consider practicing with a traditional snorkel and mask set prior to your snorkel adventure.

 Remember that you want your snorkel adventure to be fun.
 Safety always comes first!